 You can analyze the data presented and then make adjustments to your configuration accordingly.
 For more information on fine-tuning a condition, see Create a BT Health Rule and Fine-tune Metric Evaluation.

 For example, if you select Average CPU Used (ms) (1) as a metric to be monitored for a health rule condition, you can view the past metric data for a time period of 8 hours (2).
 The graphical representation of the metric data indicates the baseline (3) and the baseline standard deviation (4).
-Based on this data, you can fine-tune the evaluation of the condition so that you avoid false alerts and receive the alerts only when the health rule violates the conditions you define.
+Based on this data, you can fine-tune the evaluation of the condition.
+This helps avoid false alerts and receive the alerts only when the health rule violates the conditions you define.

 If you define a persistence threshold to evaluate a condition, the metric data for every minute is compared to the baseline and plotted on the AST graph.
 However, if you do not define the persistence threshold, a 'moving average' for the selected metric is plotted as follows: